angular/angular/aio/content/tutorial/first-app/first-app-lesson-12.md

     <code-example header="template directive in src/app/details/details.component.ts" path="first-app-lesson-12/src/app/details/details.component.ts" region="component-template"></code-example>

     The template now includes an event handler `(submit)="submitApplication()"`.
-Angular uses parentheses syntax around the event name to create define events in the template code.
+Angular uses parentheses syntax around the event name to define events in the template code.
 The code on the right hand side of the equals sign is the code that should be executed when this event is triggered.
 You can bind to browser events and custom events.

 1. Confirm that the app builds without error.
     Correct any errors before you continue to the next step.